Reohna/LinuxAssignment3/README.md

 In this step, we will allow the user the connect to the server with ssh.
 You will need to copy the /root/.ssh file to your home directory and

-change the user and group owner to your home directory's .ssh to your user
+change the user and group owner of your home directory's .ssh to your user

 #### Copy the /root/.ssh folder to your user home directory